datawithshashank/Sales-Performance-Analysis-main/README.md

    ---

-    ## Data Source:

-The data used for this work is gotten from the AdventureWorks 2019 database 2019.
-I studied the Schema, Objects related to the Schema, data dictionary and found the right tables for the analysis.

-  - You can find a link to get started with installation and restoration of the database to your local machine.  [here:](https://youtu.be/VpY0Q_kwtIw)
- ---

 ## Data Transformation:
 - Several structured queries were written to get the right tables and then saved as views in the Database on SQL Management studio.